Spain Tours from Lisbon

 Lisbon provides the gateway to Portugal's Alentejo region and Estremoz before entering Spain.
 UNESCO-listed Cáceres leads to Madrid's cultural heart.
 The route continues to Zaragoza's Basilica del Pilar, Poblet Monastery, concluding in Barcelona's Gothic Quarter.

-Duration 7 days Destinations Lisbon, Estremoz, Caceres, Madrid, Zaragoza, Poblet, Barcelona Age Range 2 to 95 year olds Operated in English, Spanish Operator Receptivo Aborigen Tours From
+Duration 9 days Destinations Lisbon, Estremoz, Caceres, Madrid, Zaragoza, Poblet, Barcelona Age Range All Ages Welcome Operator Receptivo Aborigen Tours From $3,388

-Duration 5 days Destinations Lisbon, Caceres, Madrid Age Range up to 85 year olds Operator Europamundo From
+Duration 5 days Destinations Lisbon, Caceres, Madrid, Toledo Age Range All Ages Welcome Operator On The Go Tours From $1,615

 Portuguese adventures start in Lisbon before heading to coastal Lagos for kayaking.
 Spain beckons with Seville's flamenco scene, Granada's Alhambra Palace, Madrid's street art, and Barcelona's Sagrada Familia.
 Train and public bus transport connect 6 vibrant cities.

-Duration 11 days Destinations Lisbon, Lagos, Seville, Granada, Madrid, Barcelona Age Range 18 to 35 year olds Operator Intrepid Travel From $2,705
+Duration 11 days Destinations Lisbon, Lagos, Seville, Granada, Madrid, Barcelona Age Range Ages 18-35 Operator Intrepid Travel From

 What people love about Spain Tours from Lisbon